-- 7.1.1 Ships bound for the Pecém terminal should inform their Estimated Arrival (ETA) 72, 48, 24, and 4 hours in advance directly to the respective agent and the operating area, by email or telephone.
+7.1.1 Ships arrive Pecém terminal should inform their Estimated Arrival (ETA) 72, 48, 24, and 4 hours in advance directly to the respective agent and the operating area, by email or telephone.
 Changes to or confirmation of the ship's arrival should be informed at least 12 hours in advance.
-The ETA should always be informed, using UTC time. - 7.1.2 The Terminal reserves itself the right to refuse berth or operations by any ship deemed to be inadequate, that does not comply with safety or mooring conditions, or any circumstances likely to put the Terminal at risk, caused by: Personnel, equipment, the environment, or non-compliance with recommendations provided for under the ISGOTT.
+The ETA should always be informed, using UTC time.

+7.1.2 The Terminal send by ships e-mail this port information and reserves itself the right to refuse berth or operations by any ship deemed to be inadequate.
+That does not comply with safety or mooring conditions, or any circumstances likely to put the Terminal at risk, caused by: Personnel, equipment, the environment, or non-compliance with recommendations provided for under the ISGOTT.